jessshipit/adamjonas.github.io/source/_posts/2012-10-08-git-advanced-discussion.markdown

 $ git confi­g --glo­bal alias­.commit pushi­t
 ```

+###Branching
+This will create a new branch based on an revision: `♕ git co -b new-branch-name old-branch-name`

 ###Questions###
 What is a reasonable number of commits per branch?
 How often do you commit?